jayeml/Pygame-Raycast-Engine/README.md

 - added victory screen
 - readded collision
 - can now save sprite positions
+- Removed file upload (can still change textures in file explorer just not in game)

 v0.3.1
 - removed some debugging code accidentally left in in previous update